 There are several ways you can cook this magical squash.
 All of them work well, and each of them has its advantages and its drawbacks.

-1. You can microwave spaghetti squash.
-This is probably the easiest method because it saves you from the unpleasant (and somewhat risky) task of cutting the raw squash.
-You simply pierce it with a fork, then microwave it whole until it’s fork-tender.
+1. Microwave.
+You can microwave spaghetti squash.
+This is probably the easiest method because it saves you from the task of cutting a raw squash.
+You simply pierce it with a fork, then microwave it whole until it's fork-tender.
 The drawback of this method is that the strands it produces tend to be on the mushy side.

 The third method yields the best texture.
 The squash comes out perfectly cooked, golden brown and fragrant, and when its flesh is raked back and forth with a fork, the strands are just right - soft but not mushy.

-The need to cut it prior to baking is exactly why I often choose the microwave method, which saves me from cutting it raw.
-It’s not easy to cut squashes – their skin is thick and hard.
+The need to cut the squash prior to baking is exactly why I often choose the microwave method, which saves me from cutting it raw.
+It's not easy to cut squashes - their skin is thick and hard.
 You need to be very careful when doing it.

 One trick I have learned over the years is to microwave the squash for just a minute or two, depending on its size.
 This ever so slightly softens the skin, making the task of cutting it less onerous.